codeatcg/VRPG/README.md

 ## Annotation

 Overlapping annotation items are placed on separate layers.
-For gene annotation track the maximum number of layers allowed by VRPG is 255.
+For gene annotation track the maximum number of layers and RNA isoforms per gene allowed by VRPG are 255 and 20 (can be overridden by '--rnaMax') separately.
 For each track defined in a [BED](https://asia.ensembl.org/info/website/upload/bed.html) file the maximum number of layers allowed by VRPG is 50 by default, which can be overridden by using option ‘--layer’.
 Note: for track with 'score' column (total number of columns > 3) defined in a BED file, all the annotation items (including overlapping ones) will be placed on the same layer.
 To separate the overlapping items, please define the track with 3 columns.
 Currently, VRPG can utilize at most the first 6 columns of a track defined in a BED file and other columns will be ignored.

 ```
 # Add primary reference gene track from GFF file